University Studies, BUS

 Students who believe their educational objectives can best be fulfilled through a Bachelor of University Studies degree program will be responsible for complying with the following procedures:

-- Obtain the declaration of major form for the Bachelor of University Studies from the Office of Director of Student Academic Services in the college that will grant the degree, the Office of University Academic Services, or Advising Center at OSU-Tulsa.
+- Obtain the declaration of major and plan of study forms for the Bachelor of University Studies from the Director of Student Academic Services in the college that will grant the degree, University College Advising, or the Advising Center at OSU-Tulsa.
+This form will list the General Education requirements for the college.

 - Any necessary changes in the approved program should be requested by the student through the student’s adviser and dean.

-- The student will be responsible for fulfilling the approved graduation requirements for the degree and should submit a diploma application at the time of enrollment for final semester of course work.
+- Fulfill the approved graduation requirements for the degree and apply for graduation before the final semester of course work.

 Additional State/OSU Requirements